gpaux/Mediana/CaseStudy06.md

               label = c("No adjustment", "Bonferroni adjustment", "Holm adjustment", "Hochberg adjustment"))
 {% endhighlight %}

 #### Report without subsections

-The first generated report will contains a section for each outcome parameter set.
-A `Section` object is added to the default `PresentationModel` object and the report is generated.
+The first simulation report will include a section for each outcome parameter set.
+To accomplish this, a `Section` object is added to the default `PresentationModel` object and the report is generated:

 {% highlight R %}
 # Reporting 1 - Without subsections